jimmy-ungerman/golang-api/infra/README.md

 * 3 Private Subnets (In three availabilty zones)
 * NAT Gateway for Internet Connectivity in the private subnets

-If running in your own environment, make sure to set the name of your s3 bucket in `backend.tf` to store your terraform state
+If running in your own environment, make sure to set the name of your s3 bucket on line 4 of `backend.tf` to store your terraform state